eric8607242/OSNASLib/README.md

 ```
 * [Optional Hyperparameter]
     * `--random-iteration` : The random sample number of the neural architectures to search the best architecture. (default:1000)
+    * `--directly-search` : Directly searching flag.
+If the flag is `True`, searching the best architecture without training supernet.
+(Better with the resume flag to load the supernet pretrained weight.)

 ### Evolution Algoeithm
 ```